BellaMrx/JavaScript_Introduction-To-Web-APIs/README.md

    ...
   ```

-Here it is first checked whether the Web Worker does not already exist, before a new `worker` object can be created with `new`, which downloads the JavaScript file ansynchronously, reads it in and is then ready for execution.
+Here it is first checked whether the Web Worker does not already exist, before a new `worker` object can be created with `new`, which downloads the JavaScript file asynchronously, reads it in and is then ready for execution.

 A Web Worker has certain limitations and communication between the Web Worker and the Web Browser is done via messages.
 With the method `postMessage()` you can send single messages to the Worker and also send messages from the Web Worker.